Skip to content

 After creating an .nvmrc file in the root of your project directory, enables you to simply run commands like nvm use, nvm install and nvm run which relates to the default node.js version defined in .nvmrc file.

-To create an .nvmrc file I simply use the following terminal command
+To create an .nvmrc file with the version of node you're currently simply use the following terminal command

-Once the new file is created we can simply define the whichever version of the node we would like to use.
-I generally go for the most current LTS version, which at the time of writing is 18.12.1
+This will create a hidden text file with the version of node you are currently.
+I generally use most current LTS version, which at the time of writing is v20.4.0

 I have become to prefer to make use of Yarn as my package manager of choice, so I just need to ensure that I have Yarn installed for my version of node I have installed. simply executing npm install -g yarn